enriquebelarte/geepro/README.md

 Then ```geepro``` executable is available at ```/usr/local/bin```.

-Hope it is useful for anyone looking for writing EPROMs with this board.
+Hope it is useful for anyone looking for writing EPROMs.